reab5555/Multiple-Speakers-Personality-Analyzer/README.md

 ## QA Retrieval:

   RAG (Retrieval-Augmented Generation):
         Combines retrieval and generation.
-First, it retrieves relevant documents from a large corpus, then generates answers based on those documents using a language model.
+First, it retrieves relevant articles and documents from a large corpus, then generates answers based on those documents using a language model.

   FAISS (Facebook AI Similarity Search):
         Used to efficiently retrieve top k relevant documents by comparing vector embeddings of the query and documents.
 It uses Approximate Nearest Neighbor (ANN) search to handle large-scale data quickly.